quentin72000/ternoa-node/README.md

    - **Download Metadata**
      - Download the metadata file [here](https://ipfs-mainnet.trnnfr.com/ipfs/QmcfLxDRnsM9PSusc93H8YCqM5tXQxEh1Vhm6Us1XhRCDf) (Save the page as json).
    - **Instantiate Contract**
-     - Name the contract as "Ternoa Node Registration" and upload the downloaded metadata file.
+     - Name the contract as "<!--translate:no-->Ternoa Node Registration<!--translate:no-->" and upload the downloaded metadata file.

 4. **Register Your Node Name**
    - Ensure you have some $CAPS in your wallet.